Hotel Cleveland: Sheraton-Cleveland Hotel

 The Beatles stayed at the Sheraton on September 14, 1964, before performing at the Public Auditorium the next day.
 Police established a cordon around the Sheraton to protect the group from mobs of fans, who surrounded the hotel.
 On March 23, 1965, Martin Luther King Jr. attended a Nobel Peace Prize dinner in his honor at the Sheraton, briefly leaving the Selma to Montgomery marches to be at the event.
 The Beatles returned in 1966, when they performed at Cleveland Stadium on August 14 and gave a press conference in the Sheraton's Empire Room that day.
 Duke Ellington gave a concert in the Sheraton Ballroom of the hotel on September 28, 1972.
+The hotel was added to the National Register of Historic Places on March 17, 1976 as part of the Terminal complex.
+President Gerald Ford visited the hotel on June 6, 1976 and gave a series of speeches and attended multiple receptions.